 Due to the flexibility of the trailing stop, the average profit of the rule will most likely be greater, enabling additional security in the strategy not having to be profitable for the majority of trades.

-Try out the RSI Top Scalper now and trade safely!
+Try out the RSI Top Scalper now on Coinrule to maximize your profits and trade safely!